raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 are appropriate in Retry Delay requests, so clients MUST be prepared to accept Retry Delay requests with any RCODE value.

-An acknowledgement is not desired for a Retry Delay Operation TLV and the TLV Acknowledgement bit MUST be cleared in the request.
+An reply is not desired for a Retry Delay operation and the MESSAGE ID MUST be set to zero in the request.

-### Use as a Modifier TLV
+### Use as a Response TLV

 In the case of a client request that returns a nonzero RCODE value, the server MAY append a Retry Delay TLV (0) to the response, indicating the time interval during which the client SHOULD NOT attempt this operation again.

-When appended to a DSO response message for some client request, the Retry Delay TLV (0) is considered a Modifier TLV.

 The indicated time interval during which the client SHOULD NOT retry applies only to the failed operation, not to the DSO Session as a whole.

+### Use by Client

+A client MUST NOT send a Retry Delay TLV to a server, either in a DSO request message, or in a DSO response message.
+If a server receives a DSO message containing a Retry Delay TLV, this is a fatal error and the server MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).

-## Keepalive Operation TLV {#keepalive}
+## Keepalive TLV {#keepalive}

-The Keepalive Operation TLV (DSO-TYPE=1) performs two functions: to reset the keepalive timer for the DSO Session and to establish the values for the Session Timeouts.
+The Keepalive TLV (DSO-TYPE=1) performs two functions: to reset the keepalive timer for the DSO Session and to establish the values for the Session Timeouts.

-The Keepalive Operation TLV resets only the keepalive timer, not the inactivity timer.
+The Keepalive TLV resets only the keepalive timer, not the inactivity timer.
-The reason for this is that periodic Keepalive Operation TLVs are sent for the sole purpose of keeping a DSO Session alive, because that DSO Session has current or recent non-maintenance activity that warrants keeping the DSO Session alive.
+The reason for this is that periodic Keepalive TLVs are sent for the sole purpose of keeping a DSO Session alive, because that DSO Session has current or recent non-maintenance activity that warrants keeping the DSO Session alive.
 If sending keepalive traffic itself were to reset the inactivity timer, then